[Weglot_switcher]

 “DAUGHTERS OF RAIN”, THE FUTURISTIC COLLECTION BY MIRIAM JOHANNA

-Young London-based fashion designer Miriam Johanna turns the spotlight on one of the world's most precious resources: water.
-A creative gesture that takes the form of a collection of singular hats.
+London-based fashion designer Miriam Johanna shines a spotlight on one of the world's most precious resources: water.
+This creative gesture takes the form of a collection of unique hats.

 CAN YOU TELL ME MORE ABOUT YOURSELF?

 My name is Miriam Johanna.
-I have a diverse background: my father is of German origin and my mother is of African origin from Togo.
-I was born in Bavaria, Germany, and spent my twenties in Berlin, where I graduated in fashion design.
-In 2022, I moved to London to do my Masters at the London College of Fashion (MA Fashion Artefact), specializing in Headwear Design.
+I have a diverse background: I am of German descent on my father's side and of African descent from Togo on my mother's side.
+I was born in Bavaria, Germany, and spent my twenties in Berlin, where I earned a degree in fashion design.
+In 2022, I moved to London to pursue my Master's degree (MA) in Fashion Artefact at the London College of Fashion, specializing in Headwear Design.

 Throughout my teenage years, I was always captivated by fashion.
-My mother is a trained dressmaker and my aunt worked for Dior, which undoubtedly influenced my interests.
-I can't pinpoint a single memory that triggered my passion for design, but it's always been part of my life.
+My mother is a trained seamstress, and my aunt worked for Dior, which undoubtedly influenced my interests.
+I can't pinpoint a single memory that sparked my passion for design, but it has always been a part of my life.

-ALSO, DO YOU HAVE A MENTOR OR DESIGNER WHOSE WORK MADE YOU WANT TO BE A DESIGNER?
+ALSO, DO YOU HAVE A MENTOR OR DESIGNER WHOSE WORK MADE YOU WANT TO BECOME A DESIGNER?

-There are many designers I admire, but I'd like to mention John Galliano, Alexander McQueen, Philip Treacy, Martin Margiela and Vivienne Westwood.
-Their unique approaches to fashion and storytelling inspire me enormously.
-On a more personal note, my tutors during my master's studies, Georgina Goodman and Naomi Filmer, played a central role in shaping my design language.
-Their talent and advice were invaluable!
+There are many designers I admire, but I would like to mention John Galliano, Alexander McQueen, Philip Treacy, Martin Margiela, and Vivienne Westwood.
+Their unique approaches to fashion and storytelling inspire me immensely.
+On a more personal note, my tutors during my master's studies, Georgina Goodman and Naomi Filmer, played a pivotal role in shaping my design language.
+Their talent and guidance were invaluable!

-WHAT IS THE CONDUCT OF YOUR TRAIL AND YOUR WORK?
+WHAT IS THE COMMON THREAD IN YOUR CAREER PATH AND YOUR WORK?

-As I've only just graduated, I'm at the very beginning of my career and still have a lot to discover.
-My aim is to continue exploring fashion headwear while staying true to my design language.
+Having just graduated, I'm at the very beginning of my career and there's still so much to discover.
+My goal is to continue exploring fashionable headwear while staying true to my design language.

-Ideveloped the "Daughters of Rain" collection while studying at the London College of Fashion.
+I developed the "Daughters of Rain" collection during my studies at the London College of Fashion.
 This project responds, through the language of fashion, to our current environmental water crisis and draws attention to the importance of rainwater as a sustainable freshwater resource that we can harness.
-For this project, I imagined a future where fresh water is so scarce that rain becomes a precious symbol of its scarcity.
-In this world, rain is so precious that every time it falls, we rush outside, eager to catch every drop by any means possible, even by what we're wearing.
-The aim of my work is to provoke thought, raise awareness and spark conversations about our relationship with water and the environment.
+For this project, I imagined a future where freshwater is so scarce that rain becomes a precious symbol of its scarcity.
+In this world, rain is so precious that every time it falls, we rush outside, eager to capture every drop by any means possible, even through what we wear.
+The aim of my work is to provoke thought, raise awareness, and spark conversations about our relationship with water and the environment.

 “DAUGHTERS OF RAIN” IS ALSO A STORY…